karthi07/SignUp/README.md

 # SignUp
 Clone Signup page - Microverse project

-Built with
+# Built with
+HTML
-HTML CSS
+CSS

 # Live Demo

 https://rawcdn.githack.com/karthi07/SignUp/376e1de397b64581ffc50f335b4ccabd86aa235e/signup.html

-# Getting Started To get a local copy up and running follow these simple example steps.
+# Getting Started
+To get a local copy up and running follow these simple example steps.

+# Prerequisites
-# Prerequisites A browser of your choice preferrably Chrome.
+A browser of your choice preferrably Chrome.

+# Setup
-# Setup Fork this project to your local machine
+Fork this project to your local machine

-# Authors #bust_in_silhouette Sayyod
+# Authors
+Sayyod

 Github: @MrSayyod

-#bust_in_silhouette Karthick
+Karthick

 Github: @karthi07

-# handshake Contributing Contributions, issues and feature requests are welcome!
+# handshake Contributing
+Contributions, issues and feature requests are welcome!

 Feel free to check the issues page.

-# Show your support Give a star if you like this project!
+# Show your support
+Give a star if you like this project!